 Would you like some clarity on the first step to change?

 If you think I can help support you to retain and develop your people please get in touch at [email protected].
-Maybe you would like to hear more about the coaching programme at MHF that went on to include one-to-one and group coaching, as well workshops on key areas of challenge that were to be recorded as part of ongoing development programme, or about how the Charity Coaching Collective could work together with you, jump right in to book at Discovery Call – it pops an hour in your diary, use it all or take some time back to rest before your next meeting.
+Maybe you would like to hear more about how we could work in partnership with my coaching team or would like to know more about how the Four Seasons Model™ could improve communication across your team.
+Jump right in to book at Discovery Call – it pops an hour in your diary, use it all or take some time back to rest before your next meeting.

-My vision is to empower women to be confident leaders, to manage day to day stresses with ease to feel energised not exhausted, and I guide the male allies who want to know how they can help.
+My vision is to empower leaders to feel confident, to manage day to day stresses with ease to feel energised not exhausted.
 To find out more about how I could help you, your team or organisation visit my Services page.

 Stats from range of sources including, Health and Safety Executive, Mental Health Foundation, TFN, Charity Digital, Deloitte, Clear Company, Bright HR and ICF.